Effects of quantum deformation on the Jaynes-Cummings and anti-Jaynes-Cummings models: System dynamics

 and by applying the transformation $\rho$, we obtain

 and

 with

 and $c_{n_s}=\sqrt{n_s(n_s-1)}$.
-Note that the eigenstates in \eqref{eq:stateskJCh+} and \eqref{eq:stateskJCh-} are normalized up to first order in $\epsilon$ and, as observed in \cite{PRA.76.041801.2007}, these eigenstates show that the spin and angular momentum are entangled.
+Note that the eigenstates in \eqref{eq:stateskJCh+} and \eqref{eq:stateskJCh-} are normalized up to first order in $\epsilon$ and, as observed in \cite{PRA.76.041801R.2007}, these eigenstates show that the spin and angular momentum are entangled.
 Moreover, the presence of deformation gives rise to new entangled states.
-Equations \eqref{eq:stateskJCh+} and \eqref{eq:stateskJCh-} allow us to write an initial state $\ket{\Psi(0)} = \ket{n_{s}}\ket{{\uparrow}}$ in terms of the positive- and negative-energy eigenstates, namely
+Equations \eqref{eq:stateskJCh+} and \eqref{eq:stateskJCh-} allow us to write an initial state $\ket{\Psi_{n_s}(0)} = \ket{n_{s}}\ket{{\uparrow}}$ in terms of the positive- and negative-energy eigenstates, namely

-This superposition of the positive- and negative-energy eigenstates is a signature of the \textit{Zitterbewegung}, which is a relativistic quantum effect understood as a trembling motion of relativistic particles \cite{Book.2000.Greiner}, difficult of be measured, but can be simulated experimentally in one dimension \cite{N.463.68.2010}.
-We observe again the deformation introduces more eigenstates in the superposition and for $\epsilon=0$ our results immediately reduce to the ones in Ref. \cite{PRA.76.041801.2007}.
+This superposition of the positive- and negative-energy eigenstates is a signature of the \textit{Zitterbewegung}, which here is encoded in the spin degree of freedom, and can be associated to Rabi oscillations due to the interference of these eigenstates \cite{PRA.76.041801R.2007}.
+The \textit{Zitterbewegung} is a relativistic quantum effect generally understood as a trembling motion of relativistic particles \cite{Book.2000.Greiner}, difficult to be measured, but can be simulated experimentally in one dimension \cite{N.463.68.2010}.
+We observe again that the deformation introduces more eigenstates in the superposition and for $\epsilon=0$ our results immediately reduce to the ones in Ref. \cite{PRA.76.041801R.2007}.

-Now that we have a Hermitian operator and their eigenstates, we can proceed to study the system dynamics.
+Now that we have a Hermitian operator and its eigenstates, we can proceed to study the system dynamics.
 Thus starting with \eqref{eq:inistate}, it leads to a state at time $t$ given by \begin{widetext}

 where

 is the $\kappa$-deformed \textit{Zitterbewegung} frequency, with $\omega_{n_{s}}=E^{+}_{n_{s}}/\hbar$, and $\phi_{n_{s}}^{\epsilon} = 4m^{2}c^{4}\epsilon\xi(n_{s}+1)/\hbar$.
 Now, writing the evolved state in the language of Pauli spinors, we have